whatsupmailbox/whatsupmailbox.github.io/_posts/2016-07-29-Trendy-Butler-Mens-Clothing-Subscription-July-2016-Review-Coupon.md

 <br>

-<i class="icon-exclamation-sign"></i><b> My Thoughts:</b> This is my first experience with Trendy Butler and I have to say that it was pretty good.
-My husband tends to buy his clothes from Nordstrom or Neiman Marcus and I would say that the items they sent are definitely on par in terms of quality and brand.
+<i class="icon-exclamation-sign"></i><b> My Thoughts:</b> This is my first experience with Trendy Butler and I have to say that it's pretty good.
+My husband tends to buy his clothes from Nordstrom or Neiman Marcus and I would say that the items they sent are definitely on par in terms of quality and brand, especially since the shorts are actually still sold in Nordstrom!
+The other brand featured is also on trend and modern, just the type my husband likes.
 They definitely listen to what your style or needs are and try their best to deliver.
 If you're a busy professional who doesn't have time to shop for clothes that often, or need additional fashion assistance to step up your style, I would say try this subscription out.
 It's like having a personal stylist that delivers brand name clothes to you every month.
 I can't wait to see what they send next month!

 If you haven't subscribed yet, you can get $10 off your first package [through this link](http://trendybutlers.com/share/9D37B8DF/){:target="_blank"} with coupon code [STYLEU10](http://trendybutlers.com/share/9D37B8DF/){:target="_blank"}!